Neeraj-Kumar-706/Pomodoro/README.md

 - `app.py`: This file contains the main application code and is responsible for running the Pomodoro Timer.

-- `d.py`: This file contains the draft code for the new Pomodoro Timer implementation.
+- `draft.py`: This file contains the draft code for the new Pomodoro Timer implementation.
 It is used for testing and debugging purposes.

-- `t.py`: This file contains the test code for code debugging and testing.

 ## Contributing